meizabel/documentation/java/aggregate.md

 ### How to Define an Aggregate

-In Spine, an Aggregate consists from its [state](../biz-model/aggregate-states.md) defined as a protobuf message and a Java class which manages this state.
+An Aggregate is defined as a Java class which encapsulates and manages its [state](../biz-model/aggregate-states.md) which is defined as a protobuf message.
 The main steps to define an Aggregate are:

 * Select a type for identifiers of the aggregates.
-If you select to use a typed identifier (which is recommended), you need to define a protobuf message for the ID type.
+If you decide to use a typed identifier (which is recommended), you need to define a protobuf message for the ID type.
 * Define an aggregate state structure as a protobuf message.
 * Generate Java code for the ID and state types.
 * Create a new Aggregate class derived from [org.spine3.server.aggregate.Aggregate](https://github.com/SpineEventEngine/core-java/blob/master/server/src/main/java/org/spine3/server/aggregate/Aggregate.java) passing the ID and state type parameters.